Visit Our Delta Legacy Towns

 Visit Walnut Grove

-Boat up to the public dock, enjoy a Gunther's cone or coffee from Mel's Mocha, see the Delta's finest art at The Tong and Walnut Grove Iron Works or join the locals for a drink at Tony's Place.
+Boat up to the public dock, enjoy a Gunther's cone or coffee from Mel's Mocha, see distinctive local metal fabrication at Walnut Grove Iron Works or join the locals for a drink at Tony's Place.
 Venture out of town for a meal at Giusti's or Wimpy's Marina, to stay the Ko-Ket Resort or to view the Sandhill Cranes on Staten Island.

 Click here for directions to Walnut Grove.